Which YOUNG AVENGERS Comics Could Inspire Their MCU Debut?

 Marvel Comics

 This series focuses heavily on Wiccan discovering he potentially has a dark future ahead of him as the Demiurge, a threat as powerful as his mother once was.
-Wiccan’s power upgrade and possible slide to the dark side could be the perfect story fuel for a season of television.
-And adding diverse characters like Miss America would also only benefit the MCU.
+Wiccan’s power upgrade and possible slide to the dark side could be the perfect story fuel for a full season of television.
+And bringing in diverse characters like Miss America would only benefit the MCU.
+Whatever happens, Marvel’s new generation of heroes are clearly on their way.
+Here’s hoping the brain trust at Marvel Studios uses these great Young Avengers comics as proper inspiration when the time comes.